In a Nutshell

 A fragrant and seductive, sweet, lightly fizzy red.

-Delicately aromatic with aromas of fresh crushed raspberries and rose petals.
-The palate is lightly sparkling and grapey with fresh red berry fruit.
-The sweetness is perfectly balanced by mouth-watering acidity and a juicy finish.
+Bright and aromatic with fresh crushed raspberries, violets and dried rose petals.
+The palate is juicy and lightly sparkling, and bursting with fresh grape and red berry fruit.
+The sweetness is perfectly balanced by mouth-watering acidity and a delicately fragrant finish.

 Araldica is Piemonte’s most forward-thinking co-operative, situated in Castel Boglione, in the heart of Barbera d’Asti territory.
 Here they work with 230 grower members to source quality grapes from around 690ha of vineyards.
 Many of their members joined the co-operative in the 1950s and have a long and loyal relationship with the winery.
 They produce wines from Piemonte’s main DOC / DOCG regions – predominantly Barbera, Gavi and Moscato, but also including Barolo, Barbaresco and Roero Arneis.